ocalzi/cfgmgmtcamp-kairos-workshop/stage-1.md

 > [!TIP]
 > The default installer also starts a web installer in the background, depending on the network you have configured in your virtualization system, you should be able to access http://IP:8080 and do the installation from there

-Anotate the IP at the bottom to ssh into the system in the next step
+Annotate the IP at the bottom to ssh into the system in the next step

 ## Manual Installation